 - Finally, relax and enjoy the moment.

-Would you attend this nigh market?
+Would you attend the 626 Night Market?
 Have you attended a night market in Asia?